csumb-cst251/csumb-cst251.github.com/syllabus.md

 #### Projects

 Each week is structured around one or many small projects.
-Each project can be found in each week's folder under the course repository. **Work in your own fork** of the course repository, and remember to **commit often** so your work is safe and I can see your work.
+Each project can be found in each week's folder under the `projects` folder in the course repository. **Work in your own fork** of the course repository, and remember to **commit often** so your work is safe and I can see your process.

-To give you an idea of working with clients, each project will be delivered as a *narrative* with a (usually funny) client and a description of their audience and what the project is all about.
+To give you an idea of working with clients, each project will be delivered as a *narrative* with a (usually entertaining) client and a description of their audience and what the project is all about.
 As we progress through the course, you will see more exhaustive and real-world case studies provided by contacts in the industry.
 Names will be changed to protect the <strike>innocent</strike> guilty.

-Each project may have multiple folders inside it, but will always includ a **README** file which explains what you will be doing, including how the project will be graded.
+Each project may have multiple folders inside it, but will always includ a **README** file which explains what the fictitious client is expecting.
 Here's an example folder:

     /projects/week1/  <-- Each week's project can be found under the projects folder README.md       <-- The readme file explains what's expected of you for that week